secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ```

 Within the `update` portion, we're checking to make sure that the sender of the message is also the contract
-owner because the `reset` message is more of an admin function.
+owner because in our design we've decided that the `reset` transaction is something only the contract owner
+should be able send.

 We return a `ContractError` enum variant stating the function is unauthorized, if the sender is not the owner.
 The
-[error.rs](/src/error.rs) is where you'll put all of your contract-specific errors for the `execute` messages.
+[error.rs](/src/error.rs) file is where you'll put all of your contract-specific errors for the `execute` messages.

 #### Increment and Reset Unit Tests

-Yay, now we're ready to add unit tests for the `ExecuteMsg::Increment` and `ExecuteMsg::reset` message variants.
+Yay!
+Now we're ready to add unit tests for the `ExecuteMsg::Increment` and `ExecuteMsg::reset` message variants.

 Change the increment and reset unit test functions from: